hiviah/https-everywhere-checker/README.md

 If underlying SSL library is NSS, threading looks fine.

+As a side effect, the CURL+NSS SNI bug does not happen with subprocesses (SSL session ID cache is not kept among process invocations).

 ## Transvalid certificates (transitive closure of root and intermediate certs)

 The `platform_certs/FF_transvalid.tar.bz2` attempts to simulate common browser